Nuno Coelho (Univ Coimbra, CEIS20, DARQ)

 As an independent designer, he has worked for individuals and organisations predominantly in Portugal, as well as in other countries, mainly for culture-related clients.
 He has developed self-initiated research-based projects on the intersection between design and art on social and political issues.

 As a design researcher, he is interested in history, material culture, heritage, digital humanities, science communication, and visual semiotics and representation.
 He has been working on topics related to identity and memory by exploring the politics of image-making and the archives of historic Portuguese trademarks and institutions.
 He has curated and coordinated exhibitions and public programs.
-He has two books published and has edited two others.
+He has two books published and has edited three others.

 Since 2019, he has been a member of RAMPA, a non-profit cultural association that manages and programs an independent art space, in Porto, being part of its current board of directors.